Progress bar

 A progress bar is a graphical control element used to visualize the progression of an extended computer operation, such as a download, file transfer, or installation.
 Sometimes, the graphic is accompanied by a textual representation of the progress in a percent format.
 The concept can also be regarded to include "playback bars" in media players that keep track of the current location in the duration of a media file.

 A more recent development is the Indeterminate, which is used in situations where the extent of the task is unknown or the progress of the task cannot be determined in a way that could be expressed as a percentage.
-This bar uses motion or some other indicator to show that progress is taking place, rather than using the size of the filled portion to show the total amount of progress, making it more like a throbber than a progress bar (see also barber's pole).
+This bar uses motion or some other indicator (such as a barber's pole pattern) to show that progress is taking place, rather than using the size of the filled portion to show the total amount of progress, making it more like a throbber than a progress bar.
 There are also indeterminate progress indicators, which are not bar shaped.